 Copy Your Favorite Artist

 Ask yourself why you draw the way you do and why you started drawing in the first place.
-The chances are that you discovered an artist who blew you away and their work transported you into another world.
+The chances are that you were inspired by an artist who blew you away and their work transported you into another world.

 This is related: Can You Copy Art and Sell a Painting of a Painting?

 Revisit your old favorites and copy some of their work.
-It’s a great way to rekindle your interest and figure out how they did their work.
+It’s a great way to rekindle your interest and get you inspired to figure out how they did their work.

 Draw a Montage of 3 Images and Combine them